Subham-Maity/master_hooks/docs/README.md

 **Server Side** - The server side is the web server.
 The web server processes the JavaScript and generates HTML, CSS, and JavaScript files.
 The web server then sends these files to the browser.
 The browser displays the web page.
 This is the traditional way of building web sites.

+**What is Static Site Generation(SSG) ?**

+> Static Site Generation (SSG) is a technique for generating static HTML files from a dynamic website.
+This is done by pre-rendering the HTML files on the server side and then serving them to the client side.
+This technique is used to improve the performance of a website by reducing the number of requests made to the server.
+- In Next.js, you can use the `getStaticProps` function to generate static HTML files for your website.
+This function is called at build time and it returns an object with the props that will be passed to the page component.
+The props are then used to generate the static HTML files for the website.

 ### ➡️ SSR